Class of the Month: 1969

 Every month we will recognize a featured class online, highlighting the accomplishments and catching up with where they are now.

 - This month we are celebrating the Class of 1969!

-- The Class of 1969 is celebrating their 45th Reunion this month!
+- The Class of 1969 celebrated their 45th Reunion this year!
 Share your class and reunion photos using hashtag #usafa1969 on Facebook, Instagram, and Twitter!

 - What They've Done: 23 General Officers,

 53 CEO/VPs, 34 Medical or Legal, 48 Airline Professionals, and an astronaut.

 - Giving Back: 417 AOG Members,

 - Dist.
 Flying Cross - 238

 Oct.
 1, 1991 - Brig.
 Gen. Paul Carlton Jr., Class of '69, becomes the first Academy grad and Air Force Medical Corps officer to be promoted to brigadier general.
 He's the first Academy grad to serve as U.S. Air Force surgeon general in 1999.

 - IMPACT TODAY: In 2000, when few could have predicted America's impending wars, the Air Force surgeon general anticipated the need for a mobile hospital that could be erected at a moment's notice on battlefields anywhere in the world.

 The result of now-retired Lt.
 Gen. Paul Kendall Carlton Jr.’s foresight was the expeditionary medical support systems — EMEDS for short — which for more than a dozen years have served injured service members downrange and victims of natural disasters at home and abroad.